dydxprotocol/solo/README.md

 ## Documentation

-Since the original codebase is a fork of dYdX's Solo, check out the original documentation at [legacy-docs.dydx.exchange](https://legacy-docs.dydx.exchange).
+Since the original codebase is a fork of dYdX's DolomiteMargin, check out the original documentation at [legacy-docs.dydx.exchange](https://legacy-docs.dydx.exchange).

 New documentation will be written

 ## Install

-`npm i -s @dolomite-exchange/v2-protocol`
+`npm i -s @dolomite-exchange/dolomite-margin`

 ## Contracts